GoodwayGroup/gw-aws-audit/docs/gw-aws-audit.md

   - The user name

 STATUS [enum]:
-  - PASS: When a does NOT have Console Access and has NO Access Keys
+  - PASS: When a does NOT have Console Access and has NO Access Keys or only INACTIVE Access Keys
   - FAIL: When a User has Console Access
-  - WARN: When a User does NOT have Console Acces, but does have at least 1 Access Key
+  - WARN: When a User does NOT have Console Access, but does have at least 1 ACTIVE Access Key
   - UNKNOWN: Catch all for cases not handled.

 AGE [duration]: